aashkatanvi/d2c-ecommerce-growth-quality-sql-analysis/README.md

 One-time buyers contribute the majority of orders and revenue.
 The repeat customer base remains comparatively small.

 ### 3️⃣ Revenue Concentration
-Revenue shows moderate concentration: the top 10% of customers contribute 41% of total revenue, and the top 20% contribute 57%.
-While revenue is not dominated by a tiny elite segment, customer value is uneven and skewed toward higher-spending customers.
+Revenue shows moderate concentration: the top 10% of customers contribute 41% of total revenue, and the top 20% contribute 54%.
+Revenue is moderately concentrated, with value skewed toward higher-spending customers.

 ### 4️⃣ Category Dependency
 Several high-revenue categories are largely driven by one-time buyers, indicating limited repeat engagement in key segments.